sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-schedule/agent.md

 | deregistration-handler |      |
 -------------------------|------
 description              | Name of the event handler to use when processing the agent's deregistration events.
-This flag overrides any handlers applied by the [`deregistration-handler` backend configuration flag][37].
-To use a dynamic runtime asset as the deregistration handler, specify the handler [asset path][58]. type                     | String environment variable     | `SENSU_DEREGISTRATION_HANDLER` example                  | {{< code shell >}}# Command line examples sensu-agent start --deregistration-handler deregister sensu-agent start --deregistration-handler /path/to/handler.sh
+This flag overrides any handlers applied by the [`deregistration-handler` backend configuration flag][37]. type                     | String environment variable     | `SENSU_DEREGISTRATION_HANDLER` example                  | {{< code shell >}}# Command line examples sensu-agent start --deregistration-handler deregister

 # /etc/sensu/agent.yml examples
-deregistration-handler: "deregister"
-deregistration-handler: "/path/to/handler.sh"{{< /code >}}
+deregistration-handler: "deregister"{{< /code >}}

 <a name="detect-cloud-provider-flag"></a>